BeshoyHani/security/README.md

 ## Security Package
-Package contains the implementation of some ecryption / decryption algorithms
+Package contains the implementation of some encryption / decryption algorithms

 ## Implemented Algorithms
 1) Caeser Cipher